ALERTua/cisco_vpn_connect/README.md

 ```powershell
 powershell vpn_connect.ps1 "VPN URL" "Credentials Alias"
 ```
+You can also fill in the arguments in `vpn_connect.cmd` and place a shortcut to it in the Windows Startup folder.
 III.
-To get the connection status you can execute `vpn_status.cmd` IV.
-To disconnect you can execute `vpn_disconnect.cmd`
+To get the connection status, you can execute `vpn_status.cmd` IV.
+To disconnect, you can execute `vpn_disconnect.cmd`

 ### Caveats
 - The script outputs your **PLAIN TEXT PASSWORD** to the console once.